9 Days London Itinerary on and off the Beaten Path

 When we finished our visit, we headed towards Hampstead and skipped Kenwood’s house (for lack of time), which was nearby in the north part of the park, and we took a bus to Hampstead instead.

-Following the suggestions we found on a random guide, we stopped at the Royal free hospital (Map), and after a delicious lunch, we walked up to the Keats home, which was closed for the day, but it was just lovely to see it.
+Following the suggestions we found on a random guide, we stopped at the Royal Free Hospital (Map), and after a delicious lunch, we walked up to the Keats home, which was closed for the day, but it was just lovely to see it.

 It was about 4 pm when we finished our rounds in the Hampstead area.